robenkleene/design-references/apple-photos.md

 - Right-click and choose `Hide`
 - Hidden photos show up in the `Hidden` album, show it under `View > Show Hidden Photo Album`

+## Duplicates

+- Just select the `Duplicates` section in the sidebar